 \subsubsection{Conflict Selection}

 All conflicts can be classified into three types~\cite{boyarski2015icbs}: (1) \textit{Cardinal conflict}: A conflict $C = (i,j,v,t)$ is cardinal for a CT node $P$ if neither agent $i$ nor agent $j$ can find a valid bypass in the joint MDD$^{ij}$.
-This implies that both two constraints derived from $C$ increase the cost $g$ of the CT node $P$.
+This implies that each of the two constraints derived from $C$ increases the cost $g$ of the CT node $P$.
 (2) \textit{Semi-cardinal conflict}: A conflict $C$ is semi-cardinal if only one of the agents, either $i$ or $j$, can find a valid bypass in the joint MDD$^{ij}$.
 This implies that only one of the constraints derived from $C$ increases the cost $g$ of the CT node $P$.
 (3) \textit{Non-cardinal conflict}: A conflict $C$ is non-cardinal if both agents $i$ and $j$ can find a valid bypass in the joint MDD$^{ij}$.
-This implies that both two constraints derived from $C$ do not increase the cost $g$ of the CT node $P$.
+This implies that neither of the two constraints derived from $C$ increases the cost $g$ of the CT node $P$.
 Since the overall process of CBS aims to increase $g$ toward its final optimal value, we prefer to resolve conflicts that cause $g$ to increase more rapidly.
 Therefore, CBS often selects and resolves conflicts in the following order~\cite{boyarski2015icbs}: {cardinal conflicts}, {semi-cardinal conflicts}, and then {non-cardinal conflicts}.